 Robert is a “creative” who loves production, technology, music and graphic art.
 He has a BA in Youth Ministry from Charleston Southern University.
 He is the type of guy that does a Google search on something as he feels as though a topic of conversation needs more information or a question answered.
 Social media, branding and marketing take a high priority when it comes to a business, organization or event.
 Prior to moving to the mountains of Asheville, Robert was a beach boy native of Charleston, SC.

 He invested 17 years at Seacoast Church and served most recently as the worship and creative director for their student ministry, Custom Students.
-He and his wife, April, founded #scripturedoodle, a creative movement of illustrating God’s Word.
+He and his wife, April, founded #scripturedoodle, a creative movement of illustrating God’s Word as well as Well Crafted Retreats.
 They are excited to be part of the creative community in the city of Asheville!

 Robert raises his own salary to work on staff at The Gathering.
 If you would like to contribute to Robert’s support, you can do that here.